bluesky/ophyd-async/docs/how-to/make-a-standard-detector.rst

 Define a :py:class:`FooDetector` implementation to tie the Driver, Controller and data persistence layer together.
 The example :py:class:`FooDetector` writes h5 files using the standard NDPlugin.
 It additionally supports the :py:class:`HasHints` protocol which is optional but recommended.
 Its initialiser assumes the NSLS-II AreaDetector plugin EPICS address suffixes as defaults but allows overriding: **this pattern is recommended for consistency**.
-If the :py:class:`FooDriver` exposes :py:class:`Signal` that should be read as configuration, they should be added to the `config_sigs`.
+If the :py:class:`FooDriver` exposes :py:class:`Signal` that should be read as configuration, they should be added to the "config_sigs" passed to the super.

 .. literalinclude:: ../examples/foo_detector.py
    :pyobject: FooDetector